Add, remove & assign phone numbers on demand

 It really just comes down to your preference in terminology!

-Mass SMS is designed differently from your regular texting.
+Broadcast SMS is designed differently from your regular texting.
 This is because you want to send a single message to a large group of people, without creating a group chat.
 Additionally, the high-volume of mass texting is often outside the capability of your regular mobile network provider.

 Sending a mass text takes a specific coding that has to be approved by mobile carriers.
 This is why these kinds of SMS messages you receive have a special 5 to 6 digit number, instead of a traditional phone number.